by-jp/www.byjp.me/content/notes/twitter/18306831/index.md

 - imported
 - from-twitter
 ---
-at Winchester - that was a very speedy hitch\!
+at Winchester - that was a very speedy hitch!